KareemOtoum/cachehound/README.md

 - g++13
 - make

-The project uses make to build, to get started clone the repo and cd into the directory:
+The project uses make to build and run, to get started clone the repo and cd into the directory:
 ```bash
 git clone https://github.com/KareemOtoum/cachehound.git
 cd cachehound